What's Your Engagement Type?

 Submit Email

-Plrovide your email address to reveal your Energy Management Profile type.
+Plrovide your email address to reveal your Energy Profile type.

 STAR: I work hard.
 I deserve it.

-Everybody knows when you walk into a room.
-You’re smart, determined, dependable, and professional.
-You generally have your stuff together so you can shine like the star you are.
+Engagement Dynamic: Everybody knows when you walk into a room and even if you're humble about it, you love it.
+That's okay!
+You're smart, determined, dependable, professional and generally have your stuff together so you can shine like the star you are.

-The Energy Dynamic: You lead with excellence, but all that glitters may not be your gold.
-Taken to the extreme, your desire to "look" the part might actually be stealing your chance to really live the lifestyle you desire.
+BUT...all that glitters may not be your gold.
+And taken to the extreme that's possible for stars, it might actually be taking your chance to really live that lifestyle you desire (and not just look like it).

-To really step into your STAR power and leverage your potential to earn money and get the things you want with the desire to actually keep all you've earned, you'll need to watch out for the landmines and know which lifeboats to use.
+To really step into your STAR power, leverage your potential to create the abundant life that isn’t just superficially abundant or debt-laden.
+Use your strengths to earn money, enjoy the luxury you value, with nice things.
+To do this successfully, you'll need to watch out for the landmines and know which lifeboats to use.

 -

-Learn about your Lifeboats and Landmines as well as the other Energy Profile types in The 1-Thing Way.
+Learn about your Lifeboats and Landmines as well as the other Engagement Types in The 1-Thing Way.
 This is especially helpful if you have strong secondary types.

 SERVANT: Energy is only for giving.